lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Version
 -------
-Lubuntu currently ships with v1.2.5.
+Lubuntu currently ships with 0.13.0 of pcmfanfm-qt.

 How to Launch
 -------------
 To open PCManFM in your current directory (in terminal), execute `pcmanfm-qt`.

-Feel free to append [sudo] to run PCManFM as root.
+Feel free to append [sudo] to run PCManFM-Qt as root.

 You can also go to the Applications Menu > Accessories > PCManFM-Qt File Manager.